Travel guide

 Cost: Competitive prices depending on the plan and destination.

-Advantage: Installs digitally before you leave, no physical card needed, and you keep your main SIM active with your usual number.
+Advantage: It is installed digitally before you leave, you don't need a physical card, and you keep your main SIM active with your usual number.

 The eSIM is the alternative that best balances convenience, price, and flexibility for most modern travelers.
 It works for both single-country trips and regional or global itineraries.